manasabalagoni/Tomcat/README.md

       basic-webapp     A  set of   HTML /JSP  Pages   where  the  service is  calle basic-webapp-exec   A   binary  bundle  with   application  embeeded  as  1   war  in   tomcat basc-webapp-it   Selenium   Functional  Tests    to  run   it

+Get  the  project   and   build   it   till the  test  phase

+      mvn test